Meet MASKS: A novel Multi-Classifier's verification approach: Introduction and background

-Historically speaking, examples of failure in formal verification have resulted in massive financial losses.
-Among these failures is the Pentium bug, which surfaced around 1994 and Intel lost approximately half a billion dollars\cite{wolfe1994intel}.
-It is due to these examples that formal verification has been developed.
-In essence, it is a way to formally and mathematically verify the outcome of operations of systems.
-As these verification methods grew more popular, they have been applied more widely to classifiers.
-As a basis, one can reference the safety verification on ANNs - as classifiers - in \textit{Multi-Layer Perceptrons Neural Networks}, a study carried out by Pulina \textit{et al.}\cite{Pulina0}, in which linear computation constraints abstracted to "Boolean combinations of linear arithmetic constraints".
-Howbeit, their particular approach was limited, due to computational restraints, to the use of a maximum of six neurons.
-Advancing in time, environmental modeling, formal specification, system modeling, computational engines, and correct-by-construction design were further considered, by Sanjit \textit{et al.}\cite{Seshia0}, and added into the literature.
-Building on the aforementioned studies, a unified framework was created, by D. Sadigh \textit{et al.} \cite{Sadigh0}, in order to provide safe and reliable integration for human-robot systems.
-In addition, and regarding safety-critical verification of ANNs, Scheibler \textit{et al.}\cite{Scheibler0} applied a bounded model checking method.
-In this work, the formulas introduced by the verification method were solved via iSAT3 (an SMT-solver) and special deductions.
-Following their research, improvements were made, by Katz \textit{et al.}\cite{Katz0}, by taking into consideration more general properties.
-This allowed them to verify networks by using simplex methods which include piece-wise linear ReLU activation functions.
-Their method was computationally restrained to approximately 300 neurons, which was quite an improvement.
-Albeit, they could not verify larger networks, such as Alexnet\cite{krizhevsky2012imagenet} which includes about $\sim$650,000 ReLU nodes.
-Pushing onward, point-wise robustness (for each layer) was introduced, by Huang et al. \cite{Huang0}, and inserted into the verification method.
-Their algorithm succeeded in exhaustively searching the neighborhood of a network's inputs, with reasonable complexity and in an acceptable time-frame.
-The model developed by \cite{Huang0} appears well optimized, and more general.
-However, due to it not being designed for verifying safety-critical cases regarding a collaborative system of classifiers, it cannot reason about the knowledge generated in such multi-agent systems.
+Nowadays, classifiers are a mandatory part of most real-world AI applications.
+Among these, and in particular, are safety-critical systems, in which failures may result in fatal consequences.
+The most common types of classifiers are based on statistical methods employed to improve the performance of certain tasks (i.e., Artificial Neural Networks (ANNs)).
+Such an AI-assisted statistical process of decision-making is based on the acquired information.
+This complicates the interpretation of the cause underlying the decisions made.
+As pertaining to performance measures, two issues are material and often cause vulnerabilities.
+First, are architectural flaws and deficiencies, and second, having limited sets for training the classifiers.
+Besides architectural flaws and limited datasets, the system may even be confronted with prearranged noisy inputs, which have been inputted with malignant intentions (i.e., adversarial examples \cite{biggio2013evasion} and \cite{szegedy2013intriguing}).
+For example, in image processing cases, adversarial inputs tend to locate themselves towards neighbourhoods (which, considering predefined norms, are images located in the near vicinity).
+Furthermore, towards manipulations (which, in human perception, are considered visually similar), such as camera angle changes and image skewing \cite{Huang0}.
+In this case, it seems the property proposed to describe the classifier's knowledge should incorporate possible neighbourhoods and manipulations in order to verify its correct performance.
+Here, and considering formal verification, theoretical understanding regarding the correctness of our formula (property) gains importance.
+So that, verification methods have been applied more widely to classifiers \cite{tornblom2020formal}.
+As a basis, one can reference the safety verification on ANNs (as classifiers) in \textit{Multi-Layer Perceptrons Neural Networks}, in which linear computation constraints are abstracted to ``Boolean combinations of linear arithmetic constraints'', Pulina \textit{et al.} \cite{Pulina0}.
+Advancing in time, environmental modelling, formal specification, system modelling, computational engines, and correct-by-construction design were further considered, Sanjit \textit{et al.} \cite{Seshia0}.
+Building on the aforementioned studies, a unified framework was created in order to provide safe and reliable integration for human-robot systems, D. Sadigh \textit{et al.} \cite{Sadigh0}.
+In addition, and regarding safety-critical verification of ANNs (as classifiers), Scheibler \textit{et al.} applied a bounded model checking method.
+In this work, the formulas introduced by the verification method were solved via iSAT3 (an SMT-solver) and special deductions \cite{Scheibler0}.
+Following their research, improvements were made by Katz \textit{et al.} by taking into consideration more general properties.
+This allowed them to verify networks by using simplex methods which include piece-wise linear ReLU activation functions \cite{Katz0}.
+An approach to studying the robustness of multiple classifiers with a focus on ANNs is developed by Gross \textit{et al.} ``to generate optimal results for medium-sized neural networks'' \cite{gross2020robustness}.
+Albeit, none of these methods could verify larger networks, such as Alexnet, which includes about $\sim$650,000 ReLU nodes\cite{krizhevsky2012imagenet}.
+All of these methods put effort into the verification of the model, so the time complexity was based on the size of the model.
+Therefore, and due to the growing rate of size of such models, these models could not be applied to verify the latest models.